Nissmoline/root-finding-using-chord-method/README.md

 ## Problem Statement

-Solving equations with one variable involves finding the value of the variable that satisfies the equation f(x) = 0.
+Solving equations with one variable involves finding the value of the variable that satisfies the equation $f(x) = 0$.
 This program implements the **Chord Method** for solving such equations and provides the following functionalities:

 ### Input:
 - A function f(x) (along with its derivatives if required for advanced methods).